IPGP/git_class/exercises.md

 ### Task
 1. create a github account
 2. create a new repository on github use `git add remote` to add the remote repository to your repository (follow the github help when you create the repository)
 3. use `git push` to push your commits to the remote
 4. add a file `README.md` using the github online interface
 5. use `git pull` to download and merge the new version into the local repository
 6. open a new folder next to the one that contains the repository
-7. use `git clone` to make a local clone of the repository
+7. use `git clone --bare` to make a local clone of the repository
-8. add the second local repository as a remote
+8. add the second local repository as remote `local`.
+Open the file `.git/config` to see and change the remotes.
-9. make a change, commit, and use `git push origin master` to update the second local repository
+9. make a change, commit, and use `git push local master` to update the second local repository

 ### you should have learned:
 * how to add a remote repository